jameshughes89/cs102/src/site/topic13.rst

 For next time
 =============

-* Read Chapter 6 Section 1 -- 5
+* Read Chapter 6 Section 1 -- 5 on Lists
     * 23 pages